pallets/flask/docs/config.rst

 The path to the instance folder can be found via the :attr:`Flask.instance_path`.
-Flask also provides a shortcut to open a file from the instnace folder with :meth:`Flask.open_instance_resource`.
+Flask also provides a shortcut to open a file from the instance folder with :meth:`Flask.open_instance_resource`.

 Example usage for both::